He looked at the corpse you would be and said: That one. I want that one.

 John 3:16 says whoever believes in Jesus will not perish but have eternal life.
 It does not say God tries to save everyone or offers salvation equally to all.
 Rather, it promises that all who believe are saved.
 It does not address the question of who will believe.
 Scripture teaches that believing is a gift (Ephesians 2:8–9, Philippians 1:29).
 So the promise stands: whoever believes is saved.
 But your belief is itself the work of God in you, according to His purpose.
 Both truths are held together in Scripture without contradiction.

-Because if your salvation does not depend on your worthiness, your strength, or your faithfulness—then your salvation cannot be lost by your failure.
-You can stumble.
+You did not save yourself.
+You could not save yourself.
+And that means your salvation cannot be lost by your failure.
 You will stumble.
-But the God who chose you before the foundation of the world will not abandon you on a Tuesday afternoon when you are weak.
-Your salvation rests on His choice, His power, His love.
+The God who chose you before the foundation of the world will not abandon you on a Tuesday afternoon when you are weak.
+Your salvation rests on His choice.
 Not yours.

 Keep Reading